nautobot/nautobot-app-ssot/docs/user/integrations/device42.md

 ![Detail View](../../images/device42_detail-view.png)

-To start the synchronization, simply click the `Sync Now` button on the Dashboard to start the Job.
+To start the synchronization, simply select the ExternalIntegration that corresponds to your desired instance and then click the `Sync Now` button on the Dashboard to start the Job.
 You should be presented with the Job form below:

 ![Job Form](../../images/device42_job-form.png)